j-balkovec/CPSC4260/README.md

 - ✅ **Theme Switching**: Toggle between dark and light themes.
 - ✅ **Clear and Exit**: Clear the editor/console or exit with confirmation dialogs.

+> **Note:** The app does not call or use any APIs.
+Everything was built from scratch and is done locally.
+This includes file uploads, code analysis, and refactoring.

+> **Note:** The app currently only supports refactoring of top-level functions and does not handle nested functions, lambdas or classes.
+Detection still works.
+This is a limitation of the current implementation and may be addressed in future updates...

 ## Installation

 ```bash
 # Clone the repository (replace with your repo URL)
 git clone https://github.com/j-balkovec/CPSC4260